arjunbhandari3/flutter_note_sqflite/README.md

 # NoteTaker

-A simple note taking app built with Google's Flutter Framework usinv Getx for state management.
+A simple note taking app built with Google's Flutter Framework using Getx and sqflite.

 ## ScreenShots